-Students who are victims of bullying, who witness bullying activity, or who are retaliated against for reporting bullying, should report the incident to the Dean of Culture.
-Students may also report to a teacher or counselor, or other trusted adult in the building, who will in turn report the incident to the Dean of Culture.
-The Dean of Culture will collaborate with the Director of Student Services, the Grievance Administrator, or any other appropriate personnel to conduct an investigation regarding the allegations.
-Parents of the alleged target and alleged perpetrator will be contacted when the allegations are made, and after the investigation is complete and a determination is made in accordance with M.G.L. c.
+Students who are victims of bullying, who witness bullying activity, or who are retaliated against for reporting bullying, should report the incident to the Director of Culture.
+Students may also report to a teacher or counselor, or other trusted adult in the building, who will in turn report the incident to the Director of Culture.
+The Director of Culture will collaborate with the Director of Student Services, the Grievance Administrator, or any other appropriate personnel to conduct an investigation regarding the allegations.
+Parent/guardian of the alleged target and alleged perpetrator will be contacted when the allegations are made, and after the investigation is complete and a determination is made in accordance with M.G.L. c.
 71, Section 370.
 The same process for appeals described above applies to the grievance procedure for bullying.
-Students and Parents may consult the Bullying Prevention and Intervention Plan (see Appendix C) for a detailed description of the school's procedures regarding bullying.
+Students and Parent(s)/Guardian(s) may consult the Bullying Prevention and

+Intervention Plan (see Appendix C) for a detailed description of the school's procedures regarding bullying.

-In the event that the Dean of Culture is the individual accused of misconduct, the report should be made to the Principal or Executive Director as appropriate under the Bullying and Intervention Plan detailed in Appendix C.
+In the event that the Director of Culture is the individual accused of misconduct, the report should be made to the Principal or Executive Director as appropriate under the Bullying and Intervention Plan detailed in Appendix C.